fleetdm/fleet/handbook/queries/get-installed-safari-extensions.md

 # Get installed Safari Extensions

-Retreives the list of installed Safari Extensions for all users in the target system.
+Retrieves the list of installed Safari Extensions for all users in the target system.

 ### Support
 macOS